What is colour management?

 Colour management is simply the methods generally used to control the colour accuracy of files and photo prints.
 At Metroprint we follow all four steps outlined below and one very important further step: all our printers and processors are calibrated every time we load new photo paper.

-Colour management for photo prints consist of five simple steps:
+Colour management for photo prints consists of five simple steps:

 1. Controlling light in your room